 One of the blogs that I’ve been following for years is Financial Samurai, a personal finance website run by Sam Dogen.
-So I was thrilled to get an early copy of his brand new book Buy This, Not That that’s set to be released on July 19, 2022.
+So I was thrilled to get an early copy of his brand new book Buy This, Not That which is now available at retailers everywhere.
+The book is officially a Wall Street Journal bestseller now as well!

 What I love so much about this book is that it’s easy to understand, has real-life solutions, and is like getting 10-15 books worth of knowledge in one.
 He covers so many important aspects of financial independence, investing, financial planning, growing wealth, and more.
 Plus, he does it all without any fluff or filler.